UnderMybrella/SpiralBlog/_posts/2018-09-09-SpiralBridge.md

     }
 }
 ```
-<sub>*If it wasn't obvious, that's 'pseudocode' above.
-My code is never that clean in practice*</sub>
+^> *If it wasn't obvious, that's 'pseudocode' above.
+My code is never that clean in practice*

 <br>